srinandan/custom-plugin/README.md

 ## Test endpoint(s)

-Pass no backend header to send to [https://httpbin.org](https://httpbin.org)
+Pass no backend header.
+The default will send the request to [https://httpbin.org](https://httpbin.org)

 ```bash
 curl localhost:8080/route -v